Bako National Park

 Sarawak Museum

 The Sarawak Museum was established by the Second Rajah of Sarawak, Charles Brooke in 1860.
 The setting up of the museum was further aided by the great naturalist, Alfred Russell Wallace, who has also written several books on nature in Borneo.
+The first site of the museum was originally at the market place, along Gambier Street.
+This was in 1886, before it moved to the present day site on top of a hill.

 The new museum was officially opened to the public on 4 August, 1891.
 Its collection slowly grew, reflecting the various cultural, archaeological and geological artefacts found throughout Sarawak.